Vintage Indian Haveli Door Handmade From Mango Wood Mid 19th Century From Gujarat

 • Weight: Approx. 80 kg

-• Condition: Restored antique condition; structurally sound with preserved patina and intact ironwork
+• Condition: Structurally sound with original patina and intact ironwork

-Due to its scale and heritage value, this piece qualifies for specialist handling and delivery across the UK.
-Collection by appointment is also available.
-Please contact Regen Bespoke for personalised delivery arrangements.
+This antique piece qualifies for specialist handling and white-glove delivery within the UK.
+Local collection is also available by appointment.
+Please contact Regen Bespoke for assistance with delivery or export arrangements.

 Exclusively at Regen Bespoke